ShalokShalom/python-burp-rest-api/README.md

 ## Bugs and Feature Requests

-If you Found bug or have a feature request?
-Please open a new issue (https://github.com/anandtiwarics/python-burp-rest-api/issues).
+If you found a bug or have a feature request, please open a new issue (https://github.com/anandtiwarics/python-burp-rest-api/issues).